alasdairforsythe/tokenmonster/training/README.md

 go build exporttokens.go
 ```

 First run ./getalltokens on your training data.
 The default settings require around 100GB of RAM.
 If you don't have that you'll need to reduce `-chunk-size` to something much lower, like 10,000,000 bytes or even 1,000,000.
 However, you then need to consider the effect of -min-occur-chunk, perhaps reduce it to 2.
-YOu can probably increase `-min-occur` to something much higher without losing any quality, I kept it low just in case.
+You can probably increase `-min-occur` to something much higher without losing any quality, I kept it low just in case.
 ```
 Usage of ./getalltokens:
   -chunk-size int